Carly07/milestone-project-1-experience-zanzibar/README.md

 ### Features Left to Implement

-In the future I would like to add JavaScript to the contact form to enable information to be transmitted via a server.
+In the future I would like to add some JavaScript to the contact form to enable information to be transmitted via a server.

 I would also like to add a booking system so users can book tours, activities and hotels.